Asian Blepharoplasty Treatment in Danville, IL

 According to statistics from the National Institute of Health, about 50% of Asian patients are born without an upper eyelid crease.
 He or she may be the only one in their family without the crease and choose surgery so they can look like relatives.
 Other patients want an easier way to apply eye makeup or just to widen the appearance of the eye.
 The majority of patients who have the procedure are interested in enhancing and retaining their Asian appearance—not creating a Western eyelid.

-To find out more about Asian blepharoplasty, please call (217) 207-3030 or contact Zormeier Cosmetic Surgery and Longevity Center online.
+To find out more about Asian blepharoplasty, please call (217) 207-3030 or contact Dr. Michele Zormeier online.

 How is an Asian blepharoplasty surgery performed?